Corruption, criminal cases should not be stayed for over 6 months: SC

 "Even in civil or tax cases it has been laid down that power to grant stay has to be exercised with restraint.
 Mere prima facie case is not enough.
 Party seeking stay must be put to terms and stay should not be incentive to delay.
 The order granting stay must show application of mind.
 The power to grant stay is coupled with accountability," it said.

-The bench, which wrote two concurring judgements, said where a challenge to an order against framing of charge is entertained and stay is granted, the matter must be decided on day-to-day basis so that the restraint on proceedings does not operate for an unduly long period.
+The bench, which wrote two concurring judgements, said where a challenge to an order against framing of charge is entertained and stay is granted, the matter must be decided on a day-to-day basis so that the restraint on proceedings does not operate for an unduly long period.

 "Though no mandatory time limit may be fixed, the decision may not exceed 2-3 months normally.
-If it remains pending longer, duration of stay should not exceed six months, unless extension is granted by a specific speaking order, as already indicated," it said.
+If it remains pending longer, duration of stay should not exceed six months, unless an extension is granted by a specific speaking order, as already indicated," it said.

-The mandate of speedy justice applied to the graft cases as well as other matters where, at trial stage, proceedings have been stayed by the higher court - the High Court - or a court below the High Court, as the case may be.
+The mandate of speedy justice applied to the graft cases as well as other matters where, at the trial stage, proceedings have been stayed by the higher court - the High Court - or a court below the High Court, as the case may be.

-It said that "in all pending matters before the High Courts or other courts relating to corruption or all other civil or criminal cases, where stay of proceedings in a pending trial is operating, stay will automatically lapse after six months from today unless extended by a speaking order on above parameters.
+It said that "in all pending matters before the High Courts or other courts relating to corruption or all other civil or criminal cases, where the stay of proceedings in a pending trial is operating, stay will automatically lapse after six months from today unless extended by a speaking order on above parameters.

 "In cases where stay is granted in future, the same will end on expiry of six months from the date of such order unless similar extension is granted by a speaking order.
 Same course may also be adopted by civil and criminal appellate/ revisional courts under the jurisdiction of the High Courts.
 The trial courts may, on expiry of above period, resume the proceedings without waiting for any other intimation unless express order extending stay is produced," it added.